 Arts and culture, shopping, festivals and outdoor activities are abundant in Tempe, sometimes making it hard to focus on homework.
 Here are just a few Tempe attractions and local gems to help newbies like their home away from home even more.

 Tempe Town Lake is a great spot for boating and exploring the pathways around the lake.
-Boat Rentals of America-Tempe Town Lake provides kayaks, stand-up paddleboards, electric boats and more for hourly rentals.
+Boat Rentals of America-Tempe Town Lake provides kayaks, stand-up paddleboards, donut boats, electric boats and more for hourly rentals.
 Bikers and runners can easily travel from campus to the lake and then take a scenic jaunt around the lake and over the bridges.

 Find bestsellers and classic books at Changing Hands Bookstore.
 This favorite Tempe spot hosts a full calendar of events, including language classes, author events and workshops.
 It’s an excellent place to spend a Saturday afternoon.